mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     Steal a random artifact from the enemy General and equip it.

 name:     Equality Constraint<br>
-text:     Any minion's ❤️ becomes equal to its ⚔️.
+text:     Set a minion's ❤️ equal to its ⚔️.

 name:     Iron Dervish<br>
 text: